 Georgia’s mountainous topography and driving culture means self-driving will be challenging.
 Driving is officially on the right-hand side although most cars spend their time on the left overtaking everyone else.

 DESTINATIONS AND ACCOMMODATION IN GEORGIA

 My first port of call was capital city Tbilisi.
 Tips and advice on the city can be found in my What to Do in Tbilisi post.

 As Tbilisi is located in the centre of Georgia, it makes for a great base for day trips.
 I did three day trips from Tbilisi: the spectacular Kazbegi region, Kakheti wine region, and Gori, the birthplace of Joseph Stalin which are covered in my Day Trips from Tbilisi post.

 My accommodation choices in Tbilisi were a private Airbnb initially and Hotel Vita in the Alvabari district when I returned from Kutaisi.
 Hotel Vita was an excellent budget choice with friendly staff.

-KUTAISI: After the highs of Batumi, I travelled to Kutaisi which was a disappointment on many levels.
+After the highs of Batumi, I travelled to Kutaisi which was a disappointment on many levels – read about my account in Kutaisi, Georgia: Is it Worth Visiting?.
 I initially booked an Airbnb but it was sub-standard so I departed after the first night.
 I checked into the Hotel King David which was very reasonably priced for the luxury it offered.